collectiveidea/delayed_job_active_record/README.md

 ## Installation

-Add the gems to your Gemfile:
+Add the gem to your Gemfile:

     gem 'delayed_job_active_record'